kyleboas/tacticsjournal.com/_posts/2023-5-10-The-flaws-of-Manuel-Akanji-Kyle-Walker-that-cost-Manchester-City-against-Real-Madrid.md

 image: /uploads/2023/05/09/Image-09May2023_20:31:35.jpeg
 ---

 May 10, 2023 — Manchester City will need to make changes in the second leg against Real Madrid because there were several defensive flaws in yesterday's performance.
-Here I'll focus on the roles of Kyle Walker and Manuel Akanji and their impact.
+Here I'll focus on the roles of Kyle Walker and Manuel Akanji and their impact on the match.

 Before the match, I outlined my concerns: